 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
+Both the X-Pro2 and the X70 have been discontinued, but can regularly be found used on ebay.
+The X-Pro2 was replaced by the Fujifilm X-Pro3, while the X70 was followed by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro2 Manual (free pdf) or the online Fujifilm X70 Manual.